How-to Guides

 If your Git repository exists but has no commits yet, Nova throws: Cannot bump version because the repository has no commits yet.
 Create an initial commit first.

-The standalone launcher uses a CLI-friendly confirmation flow for nova bump -Confirm.
+The standalone launcher uses a CLI-friendly confirmation flow for % nova bump --confirm or % nova bump -c.
 If you decline, Nova exits cleanly without writing a new version.

 Self-update NovaModuleTools